-Now, this represents an opportunity for us in places like Fiji where we can train up our young in qualifications that would be then recognised in those other countries and it eases, it assists the ability to be able to go and work in those other countries because their qualifications from Fiji will be recognised in those other countries.
+Now, this represents an opportunity for us in places like Fiji where we can train up our young in qualifications that would then be recognised in those other countries and it eases, it assists the ability to be able to go and work in those other countries because their qualifications from Fiji will be recognised in those other countries.
 We know that one of the challenges we had when we looked at the unemployment survey that came out a few years ago, I cannot actually remember what year it was, probably 2017 or 2018, that our unemployment rate in general was around 4.5 percent but for youth was 18 percent.

-So, one of the challenges that we have is also to find employment opportunities for our people offshore and I believe the recognition of qualifications, if Fiji signs up to this Convention, our Fiji qualifications will also be recognised offshore and it gives us an opportunity to tap into those markets.
+So, one of the challenges that we have is also to find employment opportunities for our people offshore and I believe the recognised offshore and it gives us an opportunity to tap into those markets.